-'There’s a lot of drug money': Why Teachers' won't touch bitcoin - Article - BNN
+'There’s a lot of drug money': Why Teachers' won't touch Bitcoin - Article - BNN

 “We are a bit skeptical in the sense that it’s not really regulated, you’re not really sure who’s behind this,” he said.
 “Personally, I do not like the fact that you know there’s a lot drug money, there’s a lot of illegal money in these cryptocurrencies.
 So I think it’s early days.”

-Larsen, whose fund held $180.5 billion worth of assets for the teachers of Ontario as of June 30, 2017, said he’s far more intrigued by the value of the technology underpinning cryptocurrencies than he is of the actual value of bitcoin.
+Larsen, whose fund held $180.5 billion worth of assets for the teachers of Ontario as of June 30, 2017, said he’s far more intrigued by the value of the technology underpinning cryptocurrencies than he is of the actual value of Bitcoin.

 “The blockchain technology behind it is great, but I’m not sure that Bitcoin or any other of these cryptocurrencies will do well long-term,” he said.